 Actually, she’s already done the cooking.
 She is from a family in Tamil Nadu that processes and sells palm jaggery (molasses) for a living.
 That’s the stuff in the huge vessel she is stirring.
 A mistake on her part could cost the family its next few days of income.

 The chores associated with the home are many.
-The young woman in Vizianagaram in Andhra Pradesh, carrying the basket on her head, is yet to begin cooking.
+The young woman in Vizianagaram in Andhra Pradesh, carrying the basket on her head (below centre), is yet to begin cooking.
 She’s collected fuel for that and other tasks by foraging in the fields for hours.
-Her neighbour in the same village has already begun cooking -- though in a somewhat more open area.
+Her neighbour in the same village has already begun cooking – though in a somewhat more open area.

 The neighbour is relatively lucky.
 Many women cook in tiny, windowless spaces.
 And the heavy smoke from cooking fuel exposes them to more dangers than those faced by industrial workers in polluted factories.

-Like the adivasi (indigenous person) preparing the getti roots for cooking in Palamau, Jharkhand.
+Like the Adivasi preparing the getti roots for cooking (far right in the triptych above) in Palamau, Jharkhand.
 Fetching these in the drought period is not easy.
 She has spent most of her morning in the forest doing that.
 She’s already lost a great deal of time fetching water, but will probably have to make another trip for more.
 While doing these chores, she could cross paths with a wild animal in the Balumath woods around her village.

 The women eat last and least, and get very little rest.
 So these energy-sapping routines devastate their health.